elastic-ipfs/infrastructure/README.md

-# AWS-IPFS-Infrastructure
+# IPFS-Elastic-Provider-Infrastructure

 ## Description

-`AWS-IPFS-Infrastructure` is the automation responsible for provisioning the required infrastructure for the `AWS-IPFS` project.
+`IPFS-Elastic-Provider-Infrastructure` is the automation responsible for provisioning the required infrastructure for the `IPFS-Elastic-Provider` project.

 ## Terraform